 in Toks Pisin

 Odisha, one of the states served by the Divine Word Missionaries in India, has a high concentration of people that the Indian government categorizes as Scheduled Castes and Scheduled Tribes.
-These terms refer to groups of historically disadvantaged indigenous people who are among India’s most impoverished and discriminated against groups.
+These terms refer to groups of historically disadvantaged indigenous people who are among India’s most impoverished and discriminated-against groups.

 Seeing a need for education for these underprivileged people, Divine Word Missionaries established Nabajyoti High School in Kerjenga, located in the town of Pallahara.
-Pallahara’s environment is not conducive for education.
+The town's environment is not conducive for education.
 The area’s literacy rate is far below the state average.
 Poverty and underdevelopment of the area are the main causes of illiteracy, along with social ills such as drinking.

 Today, Nabajyoti High School is educating 422 young people, with 282 boys and 140 girls in attendance.
-Three hundred and seventy-nine of these students live in boarding dormitories on campus because they live too far away from the school to travel back and forth every day.
+Three hundred and seventy-nine of these students live in dormitories on campus because they live too far from the school to travel back and forth every day.

-Monthly updates connecting you with people and places around the world where our missionaries make an impact.
+Monthly email updates connecting you with people and places around the world where our missionaries make an impact.

 As a Catholic missionary order dedicated to the service of the Divine Word, promoting language learning and literacy has special meaning for us.
 Through the Divine Word, the world was created.
 Through education in reading and writing, new lives can be created for those who lack many of life’s advantages.